Get menopause ready in your 30s

 When does menopause start?

 You can do something about it and your body may thank you later!
-Changes in your diet and lifestyle can help you be better prepared for the peri-menopause and beyond.
+Changes in your diet and lifestyle can help you be better prepared for the perimenopause and beyond.
+Read about the most effective changes in diet during menopause.

-Up to 80 percent of women will experience at least one symptom of the menopause.
+Up to 80% of women will experience at least one symptom of the menopause.
 Although some women will suffer from debilitating symptoms, others will sail through with the odd hot flush or mood swing and suddenly menopause has been and gone!

 1. Keep blood sugars stable